kuzminrobin/fcl/CallLogging.md

   Or are pattern-params not parsed?
 * Consider moving the thread_local use deeper into the call.
   Such that a {Call|Closure}Logger is created unconditionally.
+* Consider using LazyCell instead of LazyLock wherever possible.